Host Community Respecting Refugee Housing: Anonymous Preferences

 As our first result, we observe that even in a very simple settings, it is not guaranteed that any inhabitant-respecting refugees housing exists.

-\begin{proposition} There is an instance of the \ARHshort problem with no inhabitant-respecting refugees housing even if all inhabitants approve intervals. \end{proposition}
+\begin{proposition} There is an instance of the \ARH problem with no inhabitant-respecting refugees housing even if all inhabitants approve intervals. \end{proposition}

-To prove \Cref{lem:SDRH:IR:noInstance}, assume an instance with one inhabitant~$i$ and two refugees $r_1$ and $r_2$.
-Let the topology be $K^3$, the inhabitant~$i$ be assigned to an arbitrary vertex, and let $A_i = \{0\}$.
-There are exactly two possible refugees housings and in any of them the inhabitant $i$ has two neighbouring refugees; therefore, there is no inhabitant-respecting housing.
+To prove \Cref{lem:SDRH:IR:noInstance}, assume an instance with one inhabitant~$h$ and two refugees~$r_1$ and~$r_2$.
+Let the topology be~$K^3$, the inhabitant~$h$ be assigned to an arbitrary vertex, and let~$A_h = \{0\}$.
+There are exactly two possible housings, and in any of them, the inhabitant~$h$ has two neighboring refugees; therefore, there is no inhabitant-respecting housing.

-In the previous example, we used the fact that the inhabitant~$i$ does not approve any refugees in his neighbourhood.
+In the previous example, we used the fact that the inhabitant~$h$ does not approve any refugees in his neighborhood.
 We call such inhabitants \emph{intolerant}.
-Despite the fact that the instance does not have an inhabitant-respecting housing even if $A_i = \{1\}$, we observe that intolerant inhabitants can be safely removed.
+Despite the fact that the instance does not have an inhabitant-respecting housing even if~$A_h = \{1\}$, we observe that intolerant inhabitants can be safely removed.